 On September, 30, 2013, the U.S. Army Corps of Engineers' Philadelphia District awarded a contract to RC&D, Inc. of Pawtucket, RI to construct the lower portion of the Little Mill Creek Flood Risk Management Project for $2.7 million.
-Work began in April of 2014 and is expected to be completed in November of 2014.
+Work is expected to be completed in July of 2015.

 Work involves widening of only the right bank (facing downstream) from approximately 381 feet downstream of the Maryland Avenue Bridge (DE State Route 4) downstream for a length of approximately 500 feet.
 This segment does not include any deepening of the channel or widening along the left bank.
 Riprap will be placed along the right bank toe for toe protection and it will extend up the right bank slope to approximately 6 feet above the channel bottom.
 Channel modification will resume further downstream where the channel will be widened to 30 feet and deepened by 3 feet, which includes clearing and widening of both channel banks for a length of approximately 1,670 feet (approximately 100 ft. upstream of the Amtrak railroad bridge).
 Channel widening is variable with a maximum widening of the channel by about 17 feet with an average channel bottom width of 39 feet (existing average width is 36 ft.).
 At the upstream end of this segment, riprap will be placed from the toes of both banks to 6-feet above the channel bottom for a distance of approximately 100 feet.